Dallas Lyft and Uber Accident Lawyer

 This is why it’s essential that you have an experienced Dallas car accident lawyer on your side.
-You need an attorney who understands how the system works when it comes to rideshare accident claims in Texas.
+You need an attorney who understands how the system works when it comes to Lyft and Uber accident claims in Texas.
 You also need a fearless legal advocate who will vigorously fight for your rights in court.
 That’s why you need The Marye Law Firm on your side.

 Learn more about your legal rights.
 Contact us

 If you were hurt in a ridesharing accident, contact the police.
 Be sure to get medical attention.
 Report the Lyft or Uber accident to the company, using the form on their app or website.
 Report it to your own insurance company if you were driving.
 Then get legal advice as soon as possible.